Guide to designing off-grid and hybrid solar systems

 Step 3 - Solar array sizing

 A correctly sized solar array is required to charge the battery while also supplying the loads.
-To ensure the solar array is large enough, consider local conditions, including average solar irradiance throughout the year (peak sun hours), shading issues, panel orientation and tilt angle, cable losses, and temperature derating (loss factors).
+As explained in more detail below, you must ensure the solar array is large enough and consider local conditions, including average solar irradiance throughout the year (peak sun hours), shading issues, panel orientation and tilt angle, cable losses, and temperature derating (loss factors).
 Our Photonik solar design tool can help estimate solar generation throughout the year, depending on the panel orientation and location.

 Step 4 - Inverter selection